stellar/stellar-protocol/core/cap-concurrent-txs.md

 only to be the source accounts of transactions to provide sequence numbers.
 Users must create the pool of accounts, maintain their balances to cover transaction fees, and operate a database or infrastructure supporting synchronized locking of the accounts.
-An account is locked, or marked as in-use, when selected for use with a transaction and unlocked after the transaction's time bounds have been exceeded by a closed ledger.
+An account is locked when selected for use with a transaction and unlocked after the transaction is seen to succeed or its time bounds have been exceeded by a closed ledger.

 These problems are very similar to the problems faced by users of credit